ariondey/ariondey/README.md

 -->
 # `🧬`

 Hello!
-My name is Arion and I'm a student studying molecular and cellular biology @ UIUC.
-The realm of biology I (currently) enjoy most is some mixture of imaging, bioinformatics, and systems biology.
+My name is Arion and I'm a recent graduate in Molecular and Cellular Biology @ UIUC The realm of biology I (currently) enjoy most is some mixture of imaging, bioinformatics, and systems biology.
 Currently my primary interests lie in the application of machine learning and computational analysis to biological concepts.
 When I have rare additional time, I enjoy spending time talking about football (American and European) and reading (currently working through Brothers Karamazov by Dostoevsky).